-Jefferson Award honoree: Jeff Wall
+Jefferson Award: Jeff Wall

 JACKSON, Tenn. — Every month, WBBJ 7 Eyewitness News will honor a community member with the Jefferson Award.

 Honorees can range from elementary school students to senior citizens.
 We asked members of the community to nominate everyday heroes who strive to make the world a better place.